 Prolonged Exposure: Helping During Treatment

-Download a PDF of this page which discusses what to expect and how you can support your loved one during PE treatment.
+Download a PDF of this page (PDF) which discusses what to expect and how you can support your loved one during PE treatment.

 Additional Resources